Audit your Digital Assets

-Audit your Customer/Audience digital competence, perceptions, assumptions, and expectations
+Audit your customer/audience digital competence, perceptions, assumptions, expectations and engagement

 First, establish what are the digital touchpoints, channels, and distribution mechanisms that your audiences/customers engage with you through.
+This your digital mix.
 Run a focus group, or set up some interviews with customers of different age and social demographics.
 Consider:

 – Be connected in your venue